 3. Edit Your Recurring Charges

-Once you start tracking your transactions, eyeball how many repeating charges are happening—from subscription services like Netflix and Hulu, for instance, to box services like StitchFix, to your gym or cable or other vendors.
+Once you start tracking your transactions, eyeball how many repeating charges are happening—from subscription services like Netflix and Hulu, to box services like StitchFix, to your gym or cable or other vendors.
 Think about whether you’re still using and enjoying those services.
 If you aren’t, unsubscribe!

 4. Shop with a List